- Build complex new features in Laravel, maintaining and improving the API that is used by the frontend and mobile apps.

 - I can often be perceived as insensitive or overly competitive in the pursuit of achievement.
 I work with a sense of urgency, but this can cause unnecessary stress for others.

-I chose not to attend university after I left school, because I didn't want to just do one thing at that point, I wanted to do as much as I could.
-But don't take that as a disinterest in education, because I highly value it!
 When I find something that interests me, something I can strive to "master", then I drive myself forward with a compulsion to learn as much as I can.
 This triggers a commitment and allows me to navigate a steep learning curve.

 But while defining the problem is the most important part, actually doing the work to solve it is different.
 This often requires innovation and a creative perspective to reach the goal.
 As long as the end goal remains clear and is properly defined, you can get there in multiple ways.